-Two For the 100, presented in Geneva in 2011, answer to these criteria: the weight is limited to about 500 kg, the engine has a displacement of 600 cm3 and the car can run either in the down position to improve the aerodynamics and performance, either in the up position for improved visibility in the city where aerodynamics is less important.
-All that to obtain a theoretical consumption of 2 liters of fuel per 100 kilometers, hence the name of the car.
+In 2011, Sbarro seems to be giving less credence to electricity, and is focusing its work in three directions: reducing vehicle weight, adopting smaller and therefore more fuel-efficient internal combustion engines, and improving aerodynamics.
+The Two For 100, presented in Geneva in 2011, perfectly meets these specifications: weight is limited to around 500 kg, the engine has a displacement of just 600 cm3 and the car can be driven either in a low position to enhance aerodynamics and performance, or in a high position for better visibility in town, where aerodynamics are less important.
+This all adds up to a theoretical fuel consumption of 2 liters of petrol per 100 kilometers, hence the car's name.

-What surprised the visitors of the Geneva Motor Show is the design of the Two For 100, far below the usual criteria.
-Very short (3.5 m), it is equipped with a bubble-shaped cockpit that allows a 360° panoramic view.
-The eternal gibes, which Franco Sbarro must be used, have overshadowed the technical side of the car.
-Unfortunaletly !
-Two For The 100 is an interesting concept, which is nothing revolutionary, but which provides a synthesis of what could be in mass production to make the car cleaner, without resorting to expensive technology.
+What surprised visitors to the Geneva show was the design of the Two For 100, far removed from the usual criteria.
+Extremely short (3.5 m), its bubble-shaped interior offers unrivalled 360° panoramic vision.
+The car's technical side was overshadowed by the eternal quips to which Franco Sbarro must be accustomed.
+Which is a pity, but it doesn't matter.
+The Two For 100 is an interesting concept, by no means revolutionary, but it does offer a synthesis of what could be done in mass production to make cars less polluting, without resorting to expensive technologies.

-Two for the 100 innovates in its wheels, made entirely in polycarbonate.
-So they are light and transparent.
-A system already seen on the Pendocar in 2008.
+Transparent wheelsThe Two for 100 breaks new ground in an unexpected area: its wheels, made entirely of polycarbonate.
+This makes them light and transparent.
+A system already seen at Sbarro on a motorcycle, the superb 2008 Pendocar.